The farm to table movement is having a moment. We’re more interested in where our food comes from than ever before – and restaurants have taken note.

 Daylesford Brompton Cross

-Motivated by a desire to feed the next generation of children better, Lady Carole Bamford set out to turn her family’s farmland into a sustainable business.
+Motivated by a desire to feed her children better, Lady Carole Bamford set out to turn her family’s farmland into a sustainable business.
 Little did she know, 40 years later Daylesford would stand as one of the most sustainable farms in the UK, supplying fresh, organic produce to restaurants across the country.
 Their most recent London venture, Brompton Cross, offers up a mixture of truly organic dishes using ingredients grown on the farm, from green pastured beef burgers to sourdough pizzas to brightly coloured salad bowls.
 To guarantee the freshest of food, produce is picked only when perfectly ripe, and taken straight to the chefs in the kitchen.

-A leader the eco-friendly food movement, Daylesford Brompton Cross celebrates a zero-waste policy, ensuring packaging is recyclable, reusable or compostable, and no food is thrown away.
+A leader in the eco-friendly food movement, Daylesford Brompton Cross celebrates a zero-waste policy, ensuring packaging is recyclable, reusable or compostable, and no food is thrown away.
 Any extra food is sent to The Felix Project, who go on to redistribute it to those in need around London, while straws are made from wheat stalks and customers are encouraged to bring their own reusable cups.
 Fitting, then, that the three-storey space is designed around a huge oak tree, which was saved by the Bamford family and transformed into a piece of natural art. daylesford.com

 Born on a vineyard to two chefs, the Gladwin brothers were destined for the world of restaurants.
 Following a childhood of eating heartily and driving tractors on the family’s farm in Nutbourne, Sussex, the three boys went their separate ways – Richard became a restaurant manager and Oliver a chef, while the youngest, Gregory, remained true to his roots, working as a farmer.

 Turns out, the manager-chef-farmer trio lends itself pretty well to the farm to fork format.
 In 2011, the Gladwin brothers opened The Shed in Notting Hill, followed by Chelsea’s Rabbit, a cosy, rustic spot on the King’s Road.
 Here you’ll find all things wild, foraged and locally grown, with sustainable livestock from the family’s Nutbourne farm, Ashurst Wood.
 The menu changes regularly, but dishes tend to come as small plates, perfect for a tapas-style sharing meal.
-You could be eating Sussex beef tartare with star anise pickled carrot, venison cigars with harissa and pickled mustard seeds or aged chorizo with labneh – but whatever is on the cards for that day, you can guarantee it will be fresh, authentic and delicious. rabbit-restaurant.com
+You could be eating Sussex beef tartare with star anise pickled carrot, venison cigars with harissa and pickled mustard seeds or aged chorizo with labneh – whatever is on the cards for that day, you can guarantee it will be fresh, authentic and delicious. rabbit-restaurant.com

-Popular with royals and A-listers alike, you’ll most likely have seen Soho Farmhouse pop up on your Instagram feed (just look out for the outdoor copper bathtubs).
+Popular with royals and A-listers alike, you’ll most likely have seen Soho Farmhouse pop up on your Instagram feed (just look out for the free-standing outdoor copper bathtubs).
 What was once a derelict farm has been transformed into an 100-acre fairytale estate, complete with timber cabins, a boating lake, spa and numerous restaurants: a picture-perfect countryside utopia.
 The farm deli offers local cheeses and homemade pickles which guests can enjoy from the comfort of their own cabins, while the restaurants serve a mixture of cuisines, all using organic and local ingredients.
 With its log fire and comfy sofas, the main barn is an idyllic dining spot, serving up dishes like Loch Duart salmon, Springfield brick chicken and cheeseburgers with homemade bacon alongside freshly grown vegetables. sohofarmhouse.com

 It doesn’t get much more authentic than Coombeshead Farm.
 Set across 66 acres of Cornish countryside, Coombeshead is a self-sufficient entity, complete with a beautiful farm, guesthouse and restaurant, headed up by chefs Tom Adams and April Bloomfield.
 There’s also a wine cellar featuring vintages from Tom’s brother’s micro-vineyard in the South of France, a beehive, and a bakery run by Ben Glazer.
 Food is served in the feasting barn, which offers an ever-changing menu dependent on what’s growing and ready from the smokehouse and pickling rooms.
 For dinner, dishes could include fresh cheese and preserved courgette, onion broth & miso, pheasant sausage and elderberry, josterberry sorbet – everything produced on-site, of course.
 Come breakfast, guests can tuck into fresh eggs with griddled home-cured pork belly, bacon and sausage.
 Coombeshead is a true gem. coombesheadfarm.co.uk